About Upset Rapid

 Scout Upset on river right.
 The pull-in for the scout is along the rocky shoreline, a few hundred feet above the start of the rapid.
+The name Upset comes from Emery Kolb turning his wooden boat over here in 1923 on a USGS survey trip, called the Birdseye Expedition.
+This was the group that left their inscription way upriver at mile 16.

 A right run is a dry run and is done by entering center-right and pulling right to stay close to the shore and pass by the hole.
 It is a tight line so make sure to maintain your angle.
 The current tractor beams into the hole so a lost angle at the top of the rapid can be devastating.